Store break-in leads to police chase, shots fired in Notasulga

 The suspects are held on a $76,000 bond each in the Lee County Detention Facility but will be transferred to Macon County authorities after their release to answer burglary and theft charges in Notasulga.

 At 3:05 a.m.
-CDT Friday, an alarmed went off at Notasulga package store and the owner who lives nearby went to check on the business.
+CDT Friday, an alarm went off at a Notasulga package store, and the owner who lives nearby went to check on the business.
 At the scene, he found the front door pried open and several masked suspects stealing items inside the business.

 The masked men shoved the owner out of their way, ran from the store and jumped into a getaway car.
 In an attempt to disable their vehicle, the owner rammed their car with his vehicle and chased them until a shot was fired at him.